costezki/awesome-nlprojects/README.md

 .
 IEPY is an open source tool for Information Extraction focused on Relation Extraction.[link][https://github.com/machinalis/iepy]
 - MITIE
 .
 This project provides free (even for commercial use) state-of-the-art information extraction tools.
 The current release includes tools for performing named entity extraction and binary relation detection as well as tools for training custom extractors and relation detectors. [link][https://github.com/mit-nlp/MITIE]
+- SyntaxNet
+. an open-source neural network framework for TensorFlow that provides a foundation for Natural Language Understanding (NLU) systems.
+Our release includes all the code needed to train new SyntaxNet models on your own data, as well as Parsey McParseface, an English parser that we have trained for you, and that you can use to analyze English text. [link][https://github.com/tensorflow/models/tree/master/syntaxnet]

 # Similar lists
 - Rochester University project list